sunnyk56/market/deploy/redhat-testchain-deployment/Documents/start-gravity-testchain.md

 # Steps to follow to start a gravity testchain with one validator and one orchestrator
-- Use ```init.sh``` file present in ```/deploy/redhat-testchain-deployment/master-validator``` to start the validator node.
+1. To start first validator, run ```/deploy/redhat-testchain-deployment/master-validator/init.sh``` file
     ```bash
         bash init.sh
     ```
 - this will start a testchain with one validator.

-- Now next step is run Ethereum node.
-So there is two way
+2. Launch an Ethereum node.
+You can either use [Rinkeby](https://www.rinkeby.io/) or launch your own chain
-    - Launch eth node with rinkeby network
+    - Using Rinkeby
         -  Open new terminal, use either screen command  like screen -S etherum-node
         -  Run this command `geth --rinkeby --syncmode "light"  --rpc --rpcport "8545"`
         -  wait 2-4 min it will syncing of block